-2000 IAFWA Public Attitudes Toward Trapping Survey Page 13 39.
-The second statement is: I think regulated trap animals that are accidently caught could be rel agree or disagree with this statement?
-(READ SCALE AS NECESSARY; PROMPT FOR DEGREE) A (CHECK ONLY ONE ANSWER) 1.
+2000 IAFWA Public Attitudes Toward Trapping Survey Page 14 42.
+The fifth statement is: Endangered species are to make fur clothing.
+(READ SCALE AS NECESSARY; PROMPT FOR DEGREE) (CHECK ONLY ONE ANSWER) frequently used ENDSPC 9:17 43.
+The sixth statement is: Even though trapping is state, regulated trapping can still cause wildlecome endangered or extinct.
+(READ SCALE AS NECESSARY; PROMPT FOR DEGREE) (CHECK ONLY ONE ANSWER) 44.
+Do you agree or disagree that trapping is more it was 10 years ago?
+(READ SCALE AS NECESSARY; PROMPT FOR DEGREE) (CHECK ONLY ONE ANSWER) humane today than 1.
 Invalid answer.
 Select another.
 (GO 2.
 Strongly agree (WITH STATEMENT) 3.
 Moderately agree (WITH STATEMENT) 4.
-Neither agree or disagree (WITH STATEM 5.
+Neither agree or disagree (WITH STATEMENT) 5.
 Moderately disagree (WITH STATEMENT) 6.
 Strongly disagree (WITH STATEMENT) 7.
-Don't know ~ · 40.
-The third statement is: I think people should h to choose to participate in regulated trapping (READ SCALE AS NECESSARY; PROMPT FOR DEGREE) (CHECK ONLY ONE ANSWER) 1.
-Invalid answer.
-Select another.
-(GO 2.
-Strongly agree (WITH STATEMENT) 3.
-Moderately agree (WITH STATEMENT) 4.
-Neither agree or disagree (WITH STATEM 5.
-Moderately disagree (WITH STATEMENT) 6.
-Strongly disagree (WITH STATEMENT) 7.
-Don't know ~ ·
+Don't know